 - You can utilize the hours accrued from multiple training programs that total up to 35 hours.

 - You could use educational hours from your college programs.

 - The 35 hours of PM education are valid for lifetime.

 To meet PMP certification eligibility, you need 35 contact hours of formal project management education.

 PMP Certification Eligibility

 Now that you we have understood the basic prerequisites, you might be wondering if you are eligible or not.
 You just have to worry about the first requirement i.e. project management experience.
 Once you determine that you have the requisite experience, you can join any recognized formal training program to complete the second requirement.
-You can find good options for training here and here.
+You can find a few good options for training here and here.

 Over To You

 What is your take on the eligibility criteria?
 Is it easy to achieve?